LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 	The name of the column in the partner GIS layer indicating whether an export should also be created as a CSV file.
 The values in this column should be ``Y`` or ``N``.

 _`FilesColumn`
 	The name of the column in the partner GIS layer indicating which SQL tables and map layers should be extracted for each partner.
-The entry in this column should be a comma-delimited list of the names of the layers (as defined in the XML file under SQLTables_ and MapTables_) that should be included for each partner.
+The entry in this column should be a comma-delimited list of the names of the layers (as defined in the XML file under :ref:`SQLTables <SQLTables>` and :ref:`MapTables <MapTables>`) that should be included for each partner.

 _`TagsColumn`
 	The name of the column in the partner GIS layer indicating which survey tags, if any, should be included in the export.
 The survey tags should be a comma-delimited list.